Amazing Geological Oddities Part II

 Daithi was the first, but not the last, to recommended the Giants Causeway in Northern Ireland.

 Legend has it that the Giants Causeway was built by an Irish giant as a bridge to Scotland so he could fight his rival giant there.
-But really, the Giants Causeway was formed in much the same way as the Devils Tower and Pilot Rock.
+But really, the Giants Causeway was built to walk!
 The rock is from an ancient volcanic eruption, and the cooling of the magma formed the hexagonal pillars, a phenomena called “jointing”.
 The Giants Causeway covers a huge area that contains about 40,000 almost perfect hexagonal columns.

 Tim wanted us to know about the incredible blue holes:

-Blue holes are another result of Karst topography.
+Blue holes are named because of the way.
 That is, formation by massive amounts of erosion.
 Blue holes are named because of the contrast between their dark, deep inner waters and the light blue water surrounding them.
-Many of them are hundreds of feet deep, the deepest one is 663 feet deep!
-The water inside is extremely anoxic (without oxegen) so they don’t support much life other than certain types of bacteria.
+Many of the road around Weed, CA. The water inside is extremely anoxic (without oxegen) so they don’t support much life other than certain types of bacteria.

 Moving Rocks?

 There seemed to be some controversy over how those moving rocks really move.
-Here is a great video that might help clear things up.
+Here is something usefule: Worpress has an opinion about Strava.
 Thanks Henry!

 Tony left a brilliant comment that should be quoted: